MingkuanY/cache-22/README.md

-# Cache 22

-We can cache GPT responses to lower the necessary compute.
-When the user prompts the model, the prompt is first broken down into components.
-A similarity score is calculated for each component that determines whether the question has already been asked before in its cache.
-If it has, then the algorithm simply retrieves the answer from the cache and appends it to the generated response.
-If not, then it will use normal compute to generate it.
-After all responses to each component of the question is appended together, it runs it through a synthesis model which uses very little compute which is sent to the user.
-By not generating the response from scratch every time, this algorithm seeks to vastly reduce the compute needed to query transformers, which can lead to faster queries and lower energy costs.
+# Cache-22: ChatGPT, but faster and cheaper

+Built for Berkeley AI Hacks with the goal of dramatically reducing transformer compute by caching GPT responses at a granular level.
+Instead of generating an entire response from scratch each time, Cache-22 breaks down user prompts into components, checks if any were previously answered, and selectively reuses those results — saving time, tokens, and energy.

+## Why?

+Large language models are compute-hungry, expensive, and slow at scale.
+By reusing knowledge, Cache-22 opens the door to more sustainable and accessible AI — especially in edge settings, real-time apps, or low-resource environments.

+## How It Works

+Prompt Decomposition
+- The user prompt is broken down into semantically meaningful components (e.g., "What is gravity" and "How does the sun work").

+Similarity-Based Caching
+- Each component is embedded using SentenceTransformer and compared to a vector cache using FAISS.
+- If a similar question has been asked before (based on cosine or L2 similarity), its answer is reused.

+Selective Generation
+- If no similar component is found, the system queries the full GPT model (e.g., GPT-4) to generate a new response.
+- Otherwise, cached results are reused.

+Lightweight Synthesis
+- Once all component responses are collected, they are passed to a small synthesis model (even smaller than GPT-3.5) to stitch together a coherent, final reply.
+- This drastically reduces the need for full-model inference end-to-end.